2016 Bulgarian Socialist Party leadership election

 Leadership elections within the Bulgarian Socialist Party were held in the night between 7 and 8 May 2016 as part of the party's 49th congress.
 Incumbent leader Mihail Mikov originally faced a total of 31 challengers, however by the time the party congress convened on 7 May, four of them had dropped out.
 By the evening only 5 candidates remained.

 Candidates

 Incumbent leader Mihail Mikov had the support of the party establishment, while MP Korneliya Ninova had received endorsements from several influential party figures and was seen as being to his right.
-Other challengers included MP from Varna Krasimir Yankov, leader of the BSP in Plovdiv Georgi Gergov, who was expected to endorce Ninova, and former party organisation secretary Valery Zhablyanov, who was seen as representing the party's left russophile tendencies and was expected to endorse Mikov.
+Other challengers included MP from Varna Krasimir Yankov, leader of the BSP in Plovdiv Georgi Gergov, who was expected to endorse Ninova, and former party organisation secretary Valery Zhablyanov, who was seen as representing the party's left russophile tendencies and was expected to endorse Mikov.

 Political issues

-In his speech to the delegates Mikov emphasized the importance of the upcoming presidential election, he called for the resignation of the current government and expressed a desire to join the Schengen Area.
+In his speech to the delegates Mikov emphasized the importance of the upcoming presidential election; he called for the resignation of the current government and expressed a desire to join the Schengen Area.
 Ninova emphasized on changing the BSP's internal structures and attracting disenfranchised leftist voters, in view of the party's poor performance in the 2014 election.